Home Private Aviation Charter Prices by Route

 The hourly rate tells you what the aircraft costs in the air.
 This guide tells you what the actual trip costs on the routes people actually fly — with the positioning fees, the seasonal premiums, and the event-period surcharges included.

-This site earns commission when you book through our links.
-Our editorial positions are formed independently — operators are recommended because they merit it, not because of commercial relationships.
+This site earns commission when you book through some of our links.
+Our editorial positions are formed independently — operators are recommended because they merit it, not because of a commercial relationship.

 The most common question in private aviation is "how much does it cost?"
 The most common answer — an hourly rate — is the least useful one.
 What you actually pay depends on the route, the aircraft, the date, the positioning, and whether you happen to be flying during the Monaco Grand Prix.
 This guide covers the routes that account for the majority of European private jet traffic, with pricing ranges that reflect what real quotes look like in 2026 rather than what a marketing page suggests.